-Brad Wilcox is Director of the National Marriage Project and Associate Professor of Sociology at the University of Virginia, and a member of the James Madison Society at Princeton University.
+Brad Wilcox is Director of the National Marriage Project and Professor of Sociology at the University of Virginia, and a member of the James Madison Society at Princeton University.

 He earned his undergraduate degree at the University of Virginia and his Ph.D. at Princeton University.
 Prior to coming to the University of Virginia, he held research fellowships at Princeton University, Yale University and the Brookings Institution.